 If you’re looking for things to do in Milan with kids and amusement park rides are your thing, then Europark Milan is the perfect place for you!
 They have everything from bumper cars and Ferris wheels to “crazy houses” and roller coasters.
 There is something for kids of all ages!
 Visitors have the option of purchasing a wristband or paying per ride so you’re sure to get your money’s worth.
 Europark Milan is located on the edge of the city and reviews state it is hard to hail a taxi back so be sure to ask an employee to call one for you if needed.

 Frolic in the Gardens of Villa Real [Giardini della Villa Belgiojoso Bonaparte]

-This special little Milano gem is a kids only park in the middle of Milan.
+This special little Milano gem is a kids-only park in the middle of Milan.
 Yep, you read that right — kids only!
 You are required to be a child or be accompanied by a child to gain entrance.
-The are is guarded to ensure it stays that way!
-For parents that means a safe, kid friendly urban oasis for their children to play.
+The area is guarded to ensure it stays that way!
+For parents that means a safe, kid-friendly urban oasis for their children to play in.
 Kids can enjoy the duck pond, play at the playground, or engage the local children in a game of futbol!

 Jump to your heart’s content at Zero Gravity